Arsenal strike first blow in Lisbon.

 The Gunners gradually settled into their patterns, keen to stifle the home team whilst quietening the home fans and on the 13th minute an Odegaard free kick was driven powerfully into the box which looped and caused the Sporting goalkeeper and one of his centre backs some consternation and difficulty.
 It could have easily deflected into the goal but Sporting managed to clear the danger.
 From the resulting corner Noni Madueke hit a corker into the box which struck the bar and was cleared to Odegaard who fired wide.
 Those two chances being so close together seemed to the turn the volume down in the stadium a few decibels.

 After about 27 minutes the game fell into a predictable pattern with Arsenal looking secure and Sporting dropping deep, aiming to take advantage of any turnovers.
 Madueke meanwhile was causing the Sporting left-back all kinds of problems with the defender leading a charmed life, it seemed.
 How the left-back remained on the field after a litany of fouls, I did hear something like 10 fouls from the TV commentators, without receiving a red card was a total mystery.
 What was even more mysterious was that he didn’t even get a yellow card!
-This from a German referee with a reputation for being card happy?
+This from a German referee with a reputation for being card happy.

 Fortunately the Arsenal players remained calm, avoiding any cautions, whilst by the 33rd minute two Sporting players were in the book (I think he might have booked a third as well).
 One of the cautions meant that Sporting’s main attacker is now suspended from the 2nd leg, danke referee.
 Declan Rice was like a superhero he was everywhere, popping up to snuff out danger one moment and then surging into the attack, he is truly a wonderful footballer.
 Around 43 minutes Martin Odegaard got off a low skidding shot but the Sporting goalkeeper made short work of it.
 So with halftime approaching Arsenal had successfully negotiated 45 minutes of football gradually rebuilding their confidence and defensive resilience.